 - Use a Chase Ink card to buy gift cards at an office supply store such as Staples, OfficeMax, or Office Depot.
 You’ll earn 5 Ultimate Rewards points per dollar.

-- Use a Blue Cash Preferred card to buy gift cards at a grocery store.
-You’ll earn 6% cash back.
-At certain grocery stores, you’ll also earn fuel points for saving money on gas.
+- Use a Blue Cash Preferred card to buy gift cards at a US Supermarket.
+You’ll earn 6% cash back on up to $6,000 in purchases at US Supermarkets (then 1%).
+At certain US Supermarket, you’ll also earn fuel points for saving money on gas.

 My preference among these options is to earn Ultimate Rewards points with the Chase Chase Freedom or Ink card.
 With either card, $130 per month will become 7800 points per year.
 With the Ink Bold, Ink Plus, or Freedom (when paired with one of these Ink cards or with a Sapphire Preferred card), your Ultimate Rewards points can be transferred to high value loyalty programs such as Hyatt, United, Amtrak, or British Airways.
 With these programs, you can easily get at least 2 cents per point value for travel.
 So, those 7800 points could be worth $156 or more in travel.
 Note that you can expand this idea well beyond dining options via the “One card to rule them all” trick.